Early Stopping for Deep Image Prior: Introduction

-The DNN $G_{\mb \theta}$ is often significantly ``overparameterized''---containing substantially more parameters than the dimension of $\mb x$, and the resulting optimization problem is solved via standard first-order methods for modern DL (e.g., (adaptive) gradient descent).
-When $\mb x$ contains multiple components with different physical meanings, one can naturally parametrize $\mb x$ using multiple DNNs.
+$G_{\mb \theta}$ is often ``overparameterized''---containing substantially more parameters than the size of $\mb x$, and ``structured''---e.g., consisting of convolution networks to encode structural priors in natural visual objects.
+The resulting optimization problem is solved using standard first-order methods (e.g., (adaptive) gradient descent).
+When $\mb x$ has multiple components with different physical meanings, one can naturally parametrize $\mb x$ using multiple DNNs.
+This simple idea has led to surprisingly competitive results in numerous visual IPs, from low-level image denoising, super-resolution, inpainting~\citep{ulyanov2018deep,heckel2018deep,liu2018image} and blind deconvolution~\citep{Ren_2020_CVPR,wang2019image,asim2019blind,TranEtAl2021Explore,zhuang_blind_2022}, to mid-level image decomposition and fusion~\citep{Gandelsman_2019_CVPR,MaEtAl2021Unsupervised}, and to advanced {computational imaging} problems~\citep{darestani2021accelerated,hand2018phase,williams2019deep,yoo2021timedependent,2020,cascarano2021combining,hashimoto2021direct,gong2021direct,vanveen2020compressed,TayalEtAl2021Phase,zhuang2022practical}; see the survey~\cite{QayyumEtAl2021Untrained}.